-The VA funding fee can be pretty steep, but it’s much less than you would need for a down payment, and it keeps your monthly payment low because you won’t pay for PMI.
+The VA funding fee can be pretty steep.
+But, it’s much less than you would need for a down payment, and it keeps your monthly payment low because you won’t pay for PMI.

 6. Are there any additional fees?

 Beyond the VA funding fee, you’ll still have the closing costs associated with a traditional mortgage.
 These fees could potentially include:

-Like any mortgage loan, you’ll pay an interest rate set by the lender, as well as home insurance and taxes—the latter of which may be rolled into your monthly payment and put into an escrow account.
+Like any mortgage loan, you’ll pay an interest rate set by the lender, as well as home insurance and taxes.
+They can be rolled into your monthly payment and put into an escrow account.

 7. What types of properties are eligible for financing?

-However, if you move into a new home, but intend to keep your VA mortgage loan-purchased property as a rental, you typically can—as long as you don’t do so immediately.
+However, if you move into a new home but intend to keep your VA mortgage loan-purchased property as a rental, you typically can—as long as you don’t do so immediately.
 Check with your lender to be sure.

 8. Can you get more than one VA mortgage loan?

 Yes.
 However, you must fully pay off one mortgage loan before you can apply for another.
-Keep in mind that the VA funding fee for subsequent VA mortgage loans will be higher—but it’s still likely to be a good deal for buyers who cannot manage a 20 percent down payment.
+Keep in mind that the VA funding fee for subsequent VA mortgage loans will be higher.
+But, it’s still likely to be a good deal for buyers who cannot manage a 20 percent down payment.